yoginderbagga/90DaysOfDevOps/2026/day-34/real-world-app-docker_compose.md

 ```

 As you can see from above command that simply scaling with above command won't create multiple instances of the docker, the reason is, first i had created ``container name`` in the existing ``docker-compose.yml`` file.
 Since if you scale the service web to three container then where would they the name for the remaining those containers?
 Second, you also defined a port number 5000:5000 for the web ( python flask ) if you create the container with three replicas then only per port (5000) only one process can run.
 You can't run multiple Flask on a single port.
+In production env, this is typically solved by placing a load balancer / reverse proxy in front of the application replicas.